 - Realize that anxiety about money is normal but don’t let the anxiety control you.

-- Choose a planning partner to work with you on financial planning (such as a spouse, family member or friend) and schedule at least 3 planning sessions with him or her.
+- Hire a wealth management professional to work with you on financial planning and schedule at least 3 planning sessions with him or her.

 - Don’t let your lack of money prevent you from planning.